Northern Plains Railroad: Locomotive and freight car fleet

 The Northern Plains Railroad operates around 25 locomotives, mostly largely rebuilt EMD GP35s of various heritages.

 The railroad’s official paint scheme contains yellow and navy blue colors arranged in much the same way as the colors on the "yellowbonnets" that once operated on the Atchison, Topeka and Santa Fe Railway were arranged.
 The words Northern Plains are spelled out on both the nose and the long hood.
 Many of the locomotives operating on the Northern Plains Railroad continue to wear the colors of their former owners.
 This includes at least four former Union Pacific Railroad EMD SD40T-2 locomotives.

-Most of the freight cars that the Northern Plains Railroad uses are provided by the Canadian Pacific Railway, while the rest are provided by the BNSF Railway and Minnesota Northern Railroad.
+Most of the freight cars that the Northern Plains Railroad uses are provided by the Canadian Pacific Kansas City, while the rest are provided by the BNSF Railway and Minnesota Northern Railroad.

 Northern Plains rail services

-The Northern Plains Railroad also operates a railcar repair and locomotive repainting facility in Fordville, North Dakota under the name Northern Plains Rail Services.
+The Northern Plains Railroad also operates a railcar repair and locomotive repainting facility in Fordville, North Dakota, under the name Northern Plains Rail Services.
 The facility contracts with other railroads, shippers, industries, processors, owners, and lessors to make either small-scale or large-scale repairs to freight cars or provide new paint to locomotives.
 Some of the past locomotive repainting customers have included the Canadian Pacific Railway and the Belt Railway of Chicago.